-- Goalies scoring a goal is a very, very rare instance in modern hockey, as they are not allowed to cross the center line of the rink and rarely even advance that far in an attempt to scorenote .
-In the modern NHL a total of only eleven goaltenders are credited with scoring a goal, with only two goalies (Ron Hextall and Martin Brodeur) scoring more than once (Brodeur's goal total is now three).
-Of those fourteen total goals, seven were scored by actually shooting the puck into the empty net and seven by own goals by the opposing team on their own empty net.note
+- Goalies scoring a goal is a very, very rare instance in modern hockey (rare enough in the NHL that it has a Wikipedia page devoted to it), as they are not allowed to cross the center line of the rink and rarely even advance that far in an attempt to scorenote .
+In the modern NHL a total of only twelve goaltenders are credited with scoring a goal, with only two goalies (Ron Hextall and Martin Brodeur) scoring more than once (Brodeur's goal total is now three).
+Of those fifteen total goals, eight were scored by actually shooting the puck into the empty net and seven by own goals by the opposing team on their own empty net.note

 - Hockey players wear possibly the most gear out of any sport: the threat of being hit by a fast-moving disc of hard vulcanized rubber is very real and very dangerous.
 In addition to skates, hockey players wear: shin pads, padded pants, a jock strap, thick padded glovesnote , elbow pads, shoulder pads with chest protection, neck guards and helmets.
 The total weight of a player's gear can be upwards of 50 pounds, if not more.
 A recent rule change also means that new players must have a visor on their helmets to protect their face.